Aethagoan/Advent-of-Code-2023-Python/README.md

 > [!NOTE]
 > my solutions requires the use of the requests library because I'm pulling the puzzle input right from the website with the code, so after installing a recent version of python (needs to be 3.7+ I think), you're going to need to do
 > `pip install requests`
-> that should be it though, and should work out of the box otherwise!
+> in a command terminal.
+That should be it though, and should work out of the box otherwise!
 Well, except one more thing:
 >

 > [!IMPORTANT]